nimious/libusb/README.md

 ## Supported Platforms

-io-usb is still under development and does not work yet.
+io-usb is still under development and may not fully work yet.
 So far, the following platforms have been built and tested:

 - ~~Android~~
 - ~~FreeBSD~~
 - ~~iOS~~
-- ~~Linux~~
+- Linux
 - ~~Mac OSX~~
 - ~~OpenBSD~~
 - ~~Windows~~

+All APIs marked as deprecated or intended solely for backwards compatibility have been ommitted from these bindings.

 ## Prerequisites